-As the Lord has delegated His authority to men as benefactors of His eternal wealth, men are used as secondary means of grace to pronounce Jesus of the new covenant; administer the benefits of the covenant sign; conduct church discipline; and ordain other men to carry on administration of the covenant (Luke 24:45-48, Acts 16:4, I Corinthians 2:5, II Corinthians 1:24, II Timothy 2:2).
-The Lord pronounced to His disciples, (Matthew 16:19) “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
+As the Lord has delegated his authority to men as benefactors of his eternal wealth, men are used as secondary means of grace to pronounce Jesus of the new covenant; administer the benefits of the covenant sign; conduct church discipline; and ordain other men to carry on administration of the covenant (Luke 24:45-48, Acts 16:4, I Corinthians 2:5, II Corinthians 1:24, II Timothy 2:2).
+The Lord pronounced to his disciples, (Matthew 16:19) “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”

 “This metaphor specifies how the apostles are foundational to the church; they have been given binding and loosing powers, or ‘keys,’ which lock and unlock doors.
 The apostles open the kingdom to those who share Peter’s confession and exclude those who will not receive their testimony to Christ (Matthew 10:14, 15).
 The apostolic foundation of the church is laid in the written Word of God, the Scriptures, which are now the keys of Christ’s authority in the church (Ephesians 2:20; 3:5) through the power of the Spirit (Matthew 18:18).”
-(The Reformation Study Bible, pg.
+(The Reformation Study Bible, p.
 1700)

-With this calling to be agents of the new covenant and “bind on earth to be bound in heaven” comes the profound responsibility to represent the Kingdom in the pattern of faith and obedience modeled by Christ and His apostles (John 10:11-18, I Corinthians 4:14-21, 11:1, Ephesians 4:32-5:2).
+With this calling to be agents of the new covenant and “bind on earth to be bound in heaven” comes the profound responsibility to represent the Kingdom in the pattern of faith and obedience modeled by Christ and his apostles (John 10:11-18, I Corinthians 4:14-21, 11:1, Ephesians 4:32-5:2).